maanijou/ecosia-search-vscode-extension/README.md

 ## Features

-Highlight and right-click the text and select `search with Ecosia`.
+Highlight and right-click the text and select `Ecosia: Search`.

 ![highlight and search](resources/tutorial1.gif)

-Search your clipboard text from vscode using `search clipboard` command.
+Search your clipboard text from vscode using `Ecosia: Search clipboard` command.
 This is especially helpful to search something from vscode terminal.

 ![Search using clipboard](resources/tutorial2.gif)